kvakili813/kvakili813.github.io/_posts/2019-01-17-fetching_return_and_async_in_js.markdown

       .then(response => response.json())
 ```

+**So, to put it simply, a *Promise* represents the expected result of an asynchronous call.
+It is a placeholder into which the successful result value or reason for failure will materialize.
+In the case of a fetch, the *Promise* is the eventual return value of a particular endpoint or url path.
+**
 It is also important to note that the purpose of a return statement is to terminate a function and return a specified value.
 If  return is called in a function body then that function's execution is stopped.
 This way we can ensure to retrieve the promised result.

 ### Async